ThePhantomMario/portfolio/portfolio-description.md

 ## About me
-I'm a scripter of 5 years, and I am very well versed with the Roblox game engine.
+I'm a scripter and programmer of 5 years, and I am very well versed with the Roblox game engine.
 I can make dynamic and flexible systems for your game that are easy to understand and change at any moment.

 ## Skill Set
 * OOP